samkhan1/nlp-ceo-speech/README.md

 # nlp-ceo-speech
-Description of using Natural Language Processing in creating business intelligence from a research perspective
+Description of using Natural Language Processing in creating business intelligence from a research perspective.

-## Background
+## 1. Background
-The following work is part of academic research being conducted by Dr. Shavin Malhotra (University of Waterloo) and Dr. Phil Zhu (University of San Diego).
-Materials related to research were obtained with permission from Thomson Reuters (TR).
+The following work was part of academic research that was being conducted with materials related to research, which were obtained with permission from Thomson Reuters (TR).

-The objective of the research is to identify "Big Five Personality Traits" and speech patterns of CEOs from earnings call transcripts.
-Upon identifying scores about such traits correlations with CEO performance such as salary or number of successful acquisitions can be measured.
+The objective of the research was to identify "Big Five Personality Traits" and speech patterns of CEOs from earnings call transcripts.
+Upon identifying scores about personality traits from speech transcripts, correlations with CEO performance such as salary or number of successful acquisitions were to be measured.

-[Here is a link](http://journals.sagepub.com/doi/abs/10.1177/0001839217712240) to a recent journal article on the subject of CEO extraversion and their performance in acquisitions and mergers.
+[Here is a link](http://journals.sagepub.com/doi/abs/10.1177/0001839217712240) to a recent journal article on the subject of CEO extraversion, compared to their performance in acquisitions and mergers.

-[This link](https://asqblog.com/2018/01/17/malhotra-reus-zhu-roelofsen-2017-the-acquisitive-nature-of-extraverted-ceos/) provides an interview with the authors of the papers, discussing a few more interesting details about the study.
+[This link](https://asqblog.com/2018/01/17/malhotra-reus-zhu-roelofsen-2017-the-acquisitive-nature-of-extraverted-ceos/) provides an interview with the authors of the papers, discussing a few more interesting details about their study.

 This work was carried out using Python, NLTK, PyRegex on Amazon Web Services cloud servers in an Ubuntu 12.04LTS environment.

-## Available Data
+## 2. Available Data
 Earnings Call Transcripts of 2,381 CEOs from S&P 1500 firms were collected from the period 2004 to 2015.
 This yielded 78,000+ PDF files.

 A file typically looks something like this: [Interim 2016 AGL Energy Ltd Earnings Call](https://pastebin.com/Npcp3HCM)